Leaseweb/LswMemcacheBundle/README.md

 ### Requirements

 - PHP 5.3.10 or higher
-- php-memcached 1.0.2, 2.0.1 or 2.1.0 (this is the PHP "memcached" extension that uses "libmemcached")
+- php-memcache 3.0.8 or higher

-NB: php-memcached 2.2.x gives runtime notices and should be avoided!
+- memcached 1.4 or higher

-NB: Unlike the PHP "memcache" extension, the PHP "memcached" extension is not (yet) included in the PHP Windows binaries.
+NB: This bundle no longer uses the PHP "memcached" extension that uses "libmemcached", see "Considerations".

 ### Installation